 - adopting, training and standardizing product teams on agile or other iterative product development methodologies;

 - empowering the “edges” of the organization with access to data to enable the free flow of information to better inform and streamline product and process decisions;

 - encouraging risk-taking or fail-fast strategies to speed product experimentation, validation and drive innovation; and

 - establishing key metrics for success including depth of product pipeline, velocity and efficiency of product releases, and customer penetration and adoption rates.

 Developing a robust digital product capability is arguably the most visible element contributing to a strong organizational digital posture.
 Businesses will thrive or fail based on how they research, build and deliver digital products and services to the markets and customers they serve.
 This period of current economic disruption brought on by COVID-19, and the inevitable recovery curve, is an ideal time for CEOs and their executive teams to commit to developing a new powerful digital posture, and to put digital products and services at the front line of a growing, digital future.

-The principals at Digital Prism Advisors have many decades of combined experience in driving growth through digital strategy.
+The principals at Mod Op Strategic Consulting have many decades of combined experience in driving growth through digital strategy.
 Feel free to contact us to set up a conversation about how we might help your organization assess and implement the strategies required to build resilience and improve your organization’s ability to adapt and respond to the challenges ahead.